Event-driven architecture: Overview

 SOA 2.0 evolves the implications SOA and EDA architectures provide to a richer, more robust level by leveraging previously unknown causal relationships to form a new event pattern.
 This new business intelligence pattern triggers further autonomous human or automated processing that adds exponential value to the enterprise by injecting value-added information into the recognized pattern which could not have been achieved previously.

 Topologies

-Event driven architecture has two primary topologies: “broker topology” wherein components broadcast events to the entire system without any orchestrator.
-It provides the highest performance and scalability.
-Whereas in “mediator topology” there is a central orchestrator which controls workflow of events.
-It provides better control and error handling capabilities.
+Event driven architecture has two primary topologies.
+With “broker topology”, components broadcast events to the entire system without any orchestrator.
+This topology provides higher performance and scalability.
+With “mediator topology”, there is a central orchestrator which controls workflow of events.
+This topology provides better control and error handling capabilities.
 You can also use a hybrid model and combine these two topologies.

 Event types

 There are different types of events in EDA, and opinions on their classification may vary.
 According to Yan Cui, there are two key categories of events: